AZMindroma/RollingLounge/FAQs/Server FAQ.md

 **How do I put suggestions into #suggestions?**
 You may suggest anything regarding the server (not Rolling Sky, fanmades etc.) by typing ?suggest, following with your suggestion in #bot-cmds.
 Your suggestion will then appear in #suggestions.

+**I am asking a question regarding RS/Fanmades in chat but I'm getting ignored!**
+Rolling Lounge is and stays a community server, a melting pot of various interests.
+There are people who don't even play Rolling Sky or its fanmades but still chat here.
+Especially in general chats it may be hard to find people who are proficient in the questions you ask.
+Please do not be mad at members for ignoring since most likely they don't know the answer.
+Make sure to ask questions in #support or more topic-specific chats, for example help with RSR in #rsr-help.